torarosa/disco_api/README.md

 # API Implementation of Distant School
 ## Scheme

-A list of entities who are first-citizen users:
+A list of entities which are first-citizen users:
 * Student
 * Teacher